rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 ## Cluster Node configuration

-All nodes should know each other.
-You could use a DNS server for that purpose, but you can harden the set up a little more by adding host definitions to the `/etc/hosts` file.
+All nodes of a cluster should know each other.
+You could use the protocols DNS and DHCP for that purpose, but you can harden the set up a little more by adding host definitions to the `/etc/hosts` file.

 ### Node A